robertoreynad/Agile_2025/Readme.md

 ## 6. Sprint Goal

-Build a simple Python package that reads the dataset, cleans it, and shows key financial insights.
-Work will be tracked in Taiga and code shared on GitHub.
+Our goal is to build a simple Python package that can read the dataset, clean it, and give some useful financial insights.
+We also want to make sure the work is clear in Taiga and that everyone collaborates through GitHub.

-## 7. User Stories and Acceptance Criteria (initial ideas)
+## 7. User Stories and Acceptance Criteria

 We are planning a few stories: Load and clean data, show monthly cash flow, analyse spending by category, list top merchants, run everything with one command and finally add all the documentation.

-## 8. Project Structure (draft)
+## 8. Project Structure

-We plan to keep the project simple and organised as a basic setup like:
-To have a README and requirements, also a data folder for the dataset.
-It is important also, to have a src folder with modules (loader, summary, analysis, plots) and a main.py to run all.
+The plan to keep the project simple and organized is going to be: A README file for instructions, a requirements file for dependencies, a data folder for the dataset, a src folder with modules for loading data, monthly summary, category analysis, merchant analysis, and plots and a main file to run the whole analysis.

-## 9. Collaboration Workflow (draft)
+## 9. Collaboration Workflow

-We are planning to have:
-GitHub, where we are going to see the branches per feature, pull requests, commits linked to user stories.
+We will use GitHub and Taiga to work together:
+- On GitHub, each feature will have its own branch, and changes will be merged with pull requests.
-Taiga, where we are going to see the backlog with stories, tasks moving To Do → In Progress → Done, instructor added.
+- On Taiga, user stories will be in the backlog, and tasks will move from To Do → In Progress → Done.